-a.
+- a.
 Accommodations are approved for a student after the student has met with a coordinator within the Office of Disability Services and provided documentation of their disability.
 Accommodations are intended as a means of leveling the playing field, not providing an advantage over other students, or ensuring success.
-The goal is to ensure access.
+The goal is to ensure access. - b.

-- b.
 A reasonable accommodation is any adjustment that will enable a qualified student with a disability to participate in a course, program, facility, activity, or service and includes adjustments to assure that a qualified individual with a disability has rights and privileges equal to students without disabilities.
-Reasonable accommodations may include academic adjustments, auxiliary aids, services, or modifications for facilities. - c.
+Reasonable accommodations may include academic adjustments, auxiliary aids, services, or modifications for facilities.

+- c.
 A reasonable academic adjustment is a change that minimizes or eliminates the impact of a disability, allowing the individual to gain equal access and have an equal opportunity to participate in the University's courses, programs, services, activities, and facilities. - d.
 Examples of reasonable academic adjustments: extension of time for tests, course substitution of non-essential requirements, priority registration, etc. (this is not an exhaustive list).

 A Letter of Accommodations (LOA) is a document provided by the Office of Disability Services that explains to faculty the reasonable accommodations to be provided to a student.
 The letter contains course accommodations recommended by the Office of Disability Services based on the student's disability.
 You can learn more by watching a brief video that describes what a Letter of Accommodation is.
+Remember that the Letter of Accommodations is just the first step in implementing your accommodations.
+You may still need to complete other request forms (such as a notetaking or exam request form) in order to actually receive your accommodations.